 a unique O-isotopic signature common to all SNC meteorites, but distinct from other meteorite classes.

-a positive match between known basaltic shergottites (EETA79001B and QUE 94201) and a rock from the martian plains at Meridiani Planum, named Bounce Rock, from analyses of a suite of sophisticated instruments employed by the Mars Exploration Rover.
+a positive match between basaltic shergottites (EETA79001B and QUE 94201) and a rock from the martian plains at Meridiani Planum, named Bounce Rock, from analyses of a suite of sophisticated instruments employed by the Mars Exploration Rover.

 The martian shergottite group was previously divided into two distinct subgroups, the basaltic and "lherzolitic" subgroups.
 In actuality, the "lherzolitic" shergottites do not contain the minimum abundances of olivine or orthopyroxene as those established for terrestrial lherzolites.
-Since there was no known petrologic relationship existing between the basaltic and "lherzolitic" shergottite subgroups, and these groups are resolved from each other on an O-isotope plot, the use of the term lherzolites was proposed by Eugster and Polnau (1997) to represent this unique group of martian meteorites.
-Thereafter, in an effort to resolve the discrepencies that exist between the official IUGS definition of lherzolites and the application of that term to the varied group of "lherzolitic" shergottites, Mikouchi (2009) addressed the need for changing the name of the "lherzolitic" shergottites to one that is more consistent and more broadly applicable.
-Since a texturally-based nomenclature is already employed for some shergottite subgroups, e.g., olivine-phyric, it was suggested that the term "pyroxene-oikocrystic" shergottites would be an appropriate name with which to encompass all of the various martian "lherzolitic" shergottites that exist in the worldwide collections.
+Because there was no known petrologic relationship existing between the basaltic and "lherzolitic" shergottite subgroups, and these groups are resolved from each other on an O-isotope plot, the use of the term lherzolites was proposed by Eugster and Polnau (1997) to represent this unique group of martian meteorites.
+Thereafter, in an effort to resolve the discrepancies that exist between the official IUGS definition of lherzolites and the application of that term to the varied group of "lherzolitic" shergottites, Mikouchi (2009) addressed the need for changing the name of the "lherzolitic" shergottites to one that is more consistent and more broadly applicable.
+Considering that a texturally-based nomenclature is already employed for some shergottite subgroups, e.g., olivine-phyric, it was suggested that the term "pyroxene-oikocrystic" shergottites would be an appropriate name with which to encompass all of the various martian "lherzolitic" shergottites that exist in the worldwide collections.
 This would include intermediate, enriched, and postulated depleted "lherzolitic" shergottites, as reflected by a geochemical classification scheme.
-More recently, in an effort to rectify the discrepencies that exist in martian meteorite nomenclature, the textural term "poikilitic" was proposed by Walton et al. (2012) to apply to those meteorites previously referred to as "lherzolitic" shergottites, which is to be used along with additional descriptive terms for the bulk major element composition (based on Mg/(Mg + Fe); mafic, permafic, or ultramafic) and the trace element content (depleted, intermediate, or enriched) of a meteorite.
+More recently, in an effort to rectify the discrepancies that exist in martian meteorite nomenclature, the textural term "poikilitic" was proposed by Walton et al. (2012) to apply to those meteorites previously referred to as "lherzolitic" shergottites, which is to be used along with additional descriptive terms for the bulk major element composition (based on Mg/(Mg + Fe); mafic, permafic, or ultramafic) and the trace element content (depleted, intermediate, or enriched) of a meteorite.

 The division of the remaining shergottites have also undergone a revision: